 If you’re surprised that the government doesn’t cover the expenses for every veteran’s funeral, you’re not alone.
 Many veterans make the mistake of fully relying on their VA benefits at the time of their death.

-The VA pays for a burial space for you, your spouse and dependents.
+The VA pays for a burial space for you, your spouse and dependents at a National Veterans Cemetery.
 You’re also entitled to a burial flag, a Presidential certificate and other honors.